Updated on 16 February 2024

 PSYPACT states are those U.S. states, districts, and territories that have joined an interstate compact designed to facilitate the practice of telepsychology across state boundaries.

-As of 1 January 2023, there are 34 PSYPACT participating states, including Idaho where I reside.
+As of 11 December 2023, there are 39 PSYPACT participating states, including North Carolina where I reside.

-If a veteran lives in a PSYPACT state, then I can conduct a TeleCompensation and Pension (Tele-C&P)1 disability evaluation with the veteran.2
+If a veteran lives in a PSYPACT state, then I can conduct a "Tele-C&P"1 disability evaluation with the veteran.2 (C&P exams are also known as nexus letters.)
+The same applies to other forensic psychological evaluations or consultation.

 Keep in mind that in this context, "state" means U.S. states and territories and the District of Columbia.